Skip to content

 redmine api /issues.json -f project_id=myproject -f limit=5

---method-XHTTP method (default: GET, or POST when body provided)
+-X, --methodHTTP method (default: GET, or POST when a body is provided)

 --inputRead request body from file (- for stdin)